asmagill/hammerspoon_core/eventtap/README.md

  * An `hs.eventtap.event` object

 Notes:
- * The original version of this constructor utilized a shortcut which merged `keyChange` and `keyUp`/`keyDown` events into one.
+ * The original version of this constructor utilized a shortcut which merged `flagsChanged` and `keyUp`/`keyDown` events into one.
 This approach is still supported for backwards compatibility and because it *does* work in most cases.

  * According to Apple Documentation, the proper way to perform a keypress with modifiers is through multiple key events; for example to generate 'Å', you *should* do the following:
 ~~~lua